IssaNasralli/popVAT/generalization_france/README.md

 # popVAT Population Estimation – France Example

-This repository provides scripts for training, inference, and evaluation of the **popVAE** population estimation framework.
+This repository provides scripts for training, inference, and evaluation of the **popVAT** population estimation framework.

 ---